A new magnitude--redshift relation based on Type Ia supernovae: Conclusions

 For DES-SN5YR and Pantheon+ ($z<1.121$), we obtain $b=-0.628\pm0.021$ and $b=-0.606\pm0.026$, respectively.
 We also applied the empirical relation to DES-Dovekie and Amalgame, obtaining $b=-0.603\pm0.020$ and $b=-0.613\pm0.041$, respectively.
 For Pantheon+ ($z<1.121$) combined with SH0ES, we obtain $H_0=73.4\pm1.0$\,km\,s$^{-1}$\,Mpc$^{-1}$.

-The empirical relation, as well as the flat $\Lambda$CDM and the flat Pad\'e models, is stable in the absence of low-$z$ SNe.
-We fit the empirical relation to the Hubble diagrams of the eight deep-field regions, finding that their fitted $\mathcal{M}$ and $b$ parameters are consistent within $1.6\,\sigma$.
-This lack of dependence with the angular coordinates is consistent with an isotropic universe.
+The empirical relation, as well as the flat $\Lambda$CDM and the flat Pad\'e models, is relatively stable in the absence of low-$z$ SNe.
+We fit the empirical relation to the Hubble diagrams of the eight deep-field regions, finding that their fitted $\mathcal{M}$ and $b$ parameters are consistent within $1.6\,\sigma$, in agreement with isotropy.
+Applying a LRT, we find no evidence of anisotropy.
 The latter is further supported by using the empirical relation in the HC method applied to Pantheon+ ($z<1.121$), which finds no statistically significant evidence for anisotropies in $\mathcal{M}$ and $b$.

-Furthermore, the $b$ values from the eight deep-field regions translate to $q_0$ values ranging from $-0.6$ to $-0.4$, which are consistent within $1.5\,\sigma$ and lower than zero at $4.8\,\sigma$.
+Furthermore, the $b$ values from the eight deep-field regions translate to $q_0$ values ranging from $-0.6$ to $-0.4$, which are consistent within $1.6\,\sigma$ and lower than zero at $4.8\,\sigma$.
 These results strongly support an accelerating universe, under the assumption that the large-scale density in each deep-field region is independent of the comoving radial coordinate.

-Under the assumption of the FLRW metric, the empirical relation can also be applied to BAO distances from DESI DR2, and Hubble parameters from cosmic chronometers.
-The derived $b$ values, assuming $\Omega_k=0$, are consistent with those from DES-SN5YR, Pantheon+ ($z<1.121$), DES-Dovekie, and Amalgame.
+Under the assumption of the FLRW metric, the empirical relation can also be applied to BAO distances from DESI DR2, and $H(z)$ values from cosmic chronometers.
+The derived $b$ values, assuming $\Omega_k=0$, are mostly consistent with those from DES-SN5YR, Pantheon+ ($z<1.121$), DES-Dovekie, and Amalgame.

 The empirical relation $m(z)=\mathcal{M}+bz+5\log(z(1+z))$, or equivalently $d_L(z)=\frac{cz}{H_0}(1+z)10^{bz/5}$, provides a straightforward quantitative tool for fitting Hubble diagrams of SNe~Ia without the need to add a low-$z$ sample.
 It enables tests of basic properties of the Universe in a simplified manner, reducing the computational cost typically associated with physically motivated cosmological models.
 Our analysis shows that the empirical relation is valid up to at least $z\approx1.1$.
 Ongoing and upcoming deep SN surveys will allow us to test whether it holds at higher redshifts.